Got a question? we’re here to answer! if you don’t see your answer here drop us a line on our Contact page

 That depends.
 If a student is looking to get admission into a very sought-after program, it is recommended that the student take subject SATs, even if the college doesn’t ask for it.
 This will definitely strengthen their application.
 Most top colleges ask for at least 2 subject SATs to be taken.
 Some colleges will accept the ACT in lieu of subject SATs, but it’s best to check with an Uwezo counsellor before drawing any conclusions.

 Uwezo can optimize your portfolio in several ways.
 For instance, if you are a forward-thinker and aiming for a top university, then planning must start as early as 8th or 9th grade.
 Our College Prep:Peace of Mind™ program is for someone just like you.
 It’s a comprehensive service that includes all aspects of building an outstanding resume: ACT-SAT training, Subject SATs, Vocabulary Building, Writing Skills, Internships, Leadership Development, college counselling and college applications.
-Please click here to understand more about this one-of-a-kind service only from Uwezo Learning.
+Please learn more about our College Prep Program: Peace of Mind, a one-of-a-kind service only from Uwezo Learning.
 What if you’re already in 11th or even 12th grade?
 No problem.
 Uwezo can still maximize your chances of college admission.
 While we might not be able to enhance all aspects of your resume, we can still do a lot.
 Also, remember that quality essays that articulate who you are and what you care about are important components of a college application.
 Similarly, teacher recommendations have an impact on your application.
 Depending on how soon you approach us, we might be able to assign you a leadership project and/or find you a short internship to boost your resume further.

 Yes, yes, yes and yes!
 Each country follows a slightly different process of evaluating applications.
 Various universities have their own criteria for IB, IGCSE or CBSE; experts at Uwezo will help guide you in the right direction.
 A few colleges in some of these countries will require or appreciate SAT or ACT or Subject SATs.
 Some will offer you only conditional admission until the board exam results are published.
 Uwezo’s advice is to start the application process early and avoid last-minute emergencies.
 Almost all these countries, including the USA, will want evidence of English proficiency via TOEFL or IELTS.